Replicable Learning of Large-Margin Halfspaces: Introduction

 At a technical level, we avoid the dependence on the dimension $d$ thanks to data-oblivious dimensionality reduction techniques (cf. \Cref{proof:JL}), a standard tool in the literature of large-margin halfspaces.
 Instead of rounding our estimates in the $d$-dimensional space, we first project them to a lower-dimensional space, whose dimension does not depend on $d$, and we perform the rounding in that space.
 The crucial idea is that one can use the data-obliviousness of Johnson-Lindenstrauss (JL) matrices so that the projection matrices in two distinct executions are the same since the internal randomness is shared.
-Another technical aspect of our algorithm that differentiates it from prior works on the design of replicable algorithms is the use of a different rounding scheme (cf. \Cref{section:rounding}).
-Consider the simple case of 1-dimensional data.
+Another technical aspect of our algorithm that differentiates it from prior works on the design of replicable algorithms is the use of a different rounding scheme known as the \emph{Alon-Kartag rounding scheme} (cf. \Cref{section:rounding}). {While this rounding scheme was known, to the best of our knowledge, we are the first to utilize and analyze the scheme in the context of replicability.} Consider the simple case of 1-dimensional data.
 In the same spirit as in \citet{impagliazzo2022reproducibility}, we consider a random grid.
 But rather than rounding the point to a fixed element of each cell of the grid (e.g., its center), we randomly round it to one of the two endpoints of the cell using shared internal randomness so that, in expectation, the rounded point is the same as the original one.
 This is helpful as it preserves inner products in expectation, and therefore gives better concentration properties across multiple roundings.
 We believe that this rounding scheme can find more applications in the replicable learning literature.
 The detailed proof of \Cref{thm:main2} can be found in \Cref{sec:algo2}.

 {Despite the simplicity of our algorithm, there are technical subtleties that complicate its analysis.
 For instance, the projection to the low-dimensional space introduces a subtle complication we need to handle.
 In particular, using ideas from \citet{gronlund2020near} we can show that the aggregated vector in the \emph{high-dimensional} space has the desired generalization properties.
 However, when we project it to the low-dimensional space there are vectors that are now misclassified, due to the error introduced by the JL mapping.
 Using the guarantees of the JL projection, we show that, uniformly over the data-generating distributions, this happens for only a small fraction of the population.}